Content modeling for beginners

 Fields like Difficulty use selection factories to enforce valid values: Easy, Medium, Hard.

-• Prevents typos and inconsistent data
+• It Prevents typo errors and avoids inconsistent data

-• Improves filtering and analytics
+• It Improves filtering & analytics

-• Enhances editor experience
+• It Overall enhances content editor experience

 Search & Filters Must Be Modeled Early